 For year 2017 we had our usual massive number of applicants.
-One couple that stood out from the rest were British, publishers of an online House Sitting Magazine, involved with the House Sitting Academy and describe themselves as professional international house sitters and advisors.
+One couple that stood out from the rest were British, publishers of an Online House Sitting Magazine, involved with the House Sitting Academy and describe themselves as professional international house sitters and advisors.
 Essentially, self-appointed Ambassadors to International House Sitters.
 They have no house or base of their own, steady jobs or income.
-By definition they are essentially vagrants.
 They just move around the world living in other people’s houses.
 Following numerous e-mails and a few Skype calls we appointed them.
 Let us call them Pinky and Perky.

-After they arrived we had three evenings and two days with them before we departed.
+After they arrived we had two evenings and a day with them before we departed.
 They seemed to be happy and understand their position and very few duties.
 The sit was much easier than they had originally signed up for given all the investments we had made in the previous year to make life more civilised.
 Solar systems had been installed for power and hot water.
 A new large irrigation system precluded them having to man the hoses twice a week.
-Given the fifty staff hours a week paid for us there was very little for them to do.
+Given the eighty staff hours a week paid for us there was very little for them to do.

-It was also only after the house sit was agreed we got a basic, but very expensive, satellite internet system installed.
-It is absolutely fine for our needs, just e-mailing, banking and portfolio management.
+It was also only after the house sit was agreed we got a basic package satellite internet fitted, at vast expense.
+It is absolutely fine for our needs.
 We warned them that it was slow, but not as slow as WIFI in town.
 They said that this was satisfactory.
 They were just going to relax and probably not need internet.
 Then they started plans for their on line teaching of English and publishing their magazine.
 We gave them a paid option of improving the service for three months and gave our approval to the suppliers but they didn’t bother following it through.

 They then started bleating to their readers about our internet service paid for them by us.
 ‘We've had such awful internet on a particularly bad satellite connection, it was touch and go whether we'd complete the magazine, or throw our computers into the river in a fit of frustration!!’.
 Pity they didn’t throw themselves in.
 It is actually an excellent satellite connection it is just slow compared to what they are used to.

 Being supplied with staff to cater for their every need you would have thought that they would be a little flexible with expenses regarding them.
-In the management notes it actually states that as a gesture they should pay for staff morning tea and biscuits.
+In the management notes it actually states that as a gesture they should pay for their morning tea and biscuits.
 The first accounts we received were charging us for them.
 When questioned they said that they thought we were joking.
-The icing on the cake, or the biscuit, was the invoice for toilet paper used by the staff.
+The icing on the cake, or the biscuit, was the invoice for toilet roll used by the staff.
 Now we are not sure how they were monitoring this.
 They must have either got the staff to sign for each sheet or had unrolled the whole thing before putting it in the holder and numbered each sheet.
 Then, took audits before and after each staff shift.
 If we had known we would have offered our staff two sheets for the price of one in the case of diarrhoea.
 We were also invoiced for the petrol to take the estate manager home five kilometres twice a week.
 Perhaps they should have used a donkey cart but then we would have been invoiced for the hay and manure disposal.

 These people were beginning to look more like ‘House Scroungers’ than ‘House Sitters’.
-It was free accommodation, staff and a vehicle in an absolutly idyllic setting with virtually nothing to do.
-No cleaning, gardening, essential maintenance or animal welfare required, just for them to be there for estate security.
-Sit back, relax and enjoy the view.
+It was free accommodation, staff and a vehicle with virtually nothing to do.
+No basic cleaning gardening, animal maintenance required, just to be there for security.

-The psychological effect of being a vagrant can lead to some irrational behaviour.
-Research shows that homelessness and no steady income leads to instability and insecurity.
+The psychological effect of being homeless can lead to some irrational behaviour.
+Research shows that homelessness leads to instability and insecurity.
 This can manifest itself into actually believing that you own the house you are looking after giving no thought to the actual owners.
-To this end, in our opinion, people who aimlessly wander the globe housesitting, with no base of their own, and no steady occupation are the most unsuitable of house sitters.
+To this end, in our opinion, people who aimlessly wander the globe housesitting, with no base of their own, are the most unsuitable of house sitters.

 They posted a photograph in their online House Sitting Magazine of Pinky, who is not exactly sylphlike, standing on the arm of our settee.
 Part of a three thousand pound luxury lounge suite.
 This clearly demonstrates the lack of respect shown for other people’s property.
 Climbing over furniture is what one would expect from an undisciplined toddler, the mentally retarded or a social inadequate.
 The only exception being mess rugby after an officer’s dining in night where it is acceptable for officers to behave like all three.
 However in this case it is not the mental stress of being homeless and having no steady income but high jinks due to stressful work and a dangerous occupation.
-Not sponging off those who have served their Queen and country and are now enjoying the benefits.
+Not sponging off those who have served their country and are now enjoying the benefits.
 The very fact that they were comfortable in posting this photo implies that they see it as acceptable practice.
-This should be a serious concern to any house owner considering employing them.
+This should be a concern to any potential employee house owner.

 One thing we always ask potential sitters is if they are experienced with living in a thatched house.
 One or both of them said they were.
 Thatch has advantages and disadvantages.
 It looks wonderful.
 It is cool in the summer and warm in the winter.
 That is where it stops.
 In the bush in Africa it is like living with a zoo over your head.
 Insects, snakes, rodents, birds, just about everything apart from elephants falling from the ceiling.
 The result is dust and bits of straw covering surfaces all the time.
 Spiders cast new webs as soon as you have destroyed the first.
 Gekos, rats and squirrels running around leaving droppings.
 The latter usually only under floor boards or in the thatch.
 We are in the desert so sand constantly blows in.
 You dust down a surface and just hours later it is covered again.
 It is impossible to keep the house clean 24 hours a day.
 It is not a hermetically sealed air-conditioned apartment in Manhattan.
 Pinky accused us of having a ‘filthy’ (definition: extremely or unpleasantly dirty) house.
 ‘How often did we clean behind the pictures?’
-Even if you cleaned behind them every day there would be a spider’s web there the following day.
+Even if you cleaned behind every day there would be a spider’s web there the following day.
 These people had no idea what it was like to live in the bush and under thatch.
-I offered to stand down our housekeeper if they were not satisfied with her services but they prefered to just complain about the situation.
 One suspects that Pinky is a hygiene freak.
 In their published advice to house owners she states that before a sit new pillows should be purchased.
 Excuse me, this is a house sit not a £1,000 a night let.
 Even the Savoy doesn’t provide new pillows for every guest.
 Interesting to note that they bought some!
 Sad.
 She was certainly not impressed with the stink bug invasion.
 Admittedly, unusually bad during their stay, but if you can’t cope with the wild life in the African bush under thatch, don’t take on the assignment.
 Stick to your air-conditioned apartments.
 There were about 600 folk in the queue behind them but they claimed that they were the best!

 They were asked if they were prepared to put down eco-friendly poison for the rats and squirrels.
 They said they were and were given instructions.
 They didn’t follow the schedule.
 Pinky claimed that the supplier had run out.
 This was incorrect.
 We were told that they had not even been in asking for it.
 Some of the original supplies we left them with were still in the cupboard.
 The result was an increase in squirrel and rat activity which took us some months to bring under control.
 So much for ‘always follow house owner’s guidelines, they know best’.

-All in all we had forty four issues with these, ‘Professional International House Sitters’.
-They left a trail of destruction both physical and mental.
-Personally we wouldn’t trust them to house sit a rabbit hutch, sans bunnies.
+All in all we had 44 issues with these, ‘Professional International House Sitters’.
+They left a trail of destruction both physical and mental; Personally we wouldn’t trust them to house sit a rabbit hutch, sans bunnies.